austham/uniwork/README.md

 # uniwork
-Collection of small assignments from University.
+Collection of small projects from University.

 ### Courses:
 - Advanced Databases